|Construction Date:||APR 1941: Research/LTS Facility

 01 JAN 1943: Under direction of U.S. Navy, US Coast Guard assumed the responsibility of installation, staffing and operational control of all Navy loran stations.

 01 JUL 1943: Standard loran transmissions relocated to Siasconset, Nantucket, MA.
-This enable better lines of position.
+The relocation was necessary in order to maintain sync with rate 1 at night.
 Montauk Point continue in service as a research facility.

 Fall 1943 - DEC 1944: Expermental Synchronization Skywave (SS) transmission tests were conducted by MIT scientists and English technicians.